etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/financial-extensions-bundle/psd2-integration.md

 ## Dokerized Services

 To start the integration, first of all it is necessary to raise all the services related to this module, in particular the RX Service.
 RX is a service that exposes a reactive development platform and the PSD2 service, which is the one that is really interacting with Redsys.
-To do this, first edit the `gradel.properties` file adding configuration variables:
+To do this, first edit the `gradel.properties` file by adding these configuration variables:

 - `docker_com.etendoerp.etendorx=true`
 - `docker_com.etendorx.psd2.bank.integration=true`